PaTH Attention: Position Encoding via Accumulating Householder Transformations: Experiments

 \subsection{Language Modeling}

 We pretrain language models with $\sim$760M parameters on the Fineweb-Edu corpus~\citep{penedo_fineweb_2024} for 50B tokens using the Mistral tokenizer and a sequence length of 4096.
 We then evaluate the pretrained models on the following benchmarks.
-(See the appendix for full details and additional experiments.)

-\paragraph{Standard LM benchmarks.} We evaluate on Wikitext perplexity and selected zero-shot common sense reasoning tasks, including of LAMBADA~\citep[LMB.;][]{paperno_lambada_2016} (OpenAI version), PiQA~\citep{bisk2020piqa}, HellaSwag~\citep[Hella.; ][]{zellers2019hellaswag}, WinoGrande~\citep[Wino.;][]{sakaguchi2021winogrande}, ARC-easy (ARC-e) and ARC-challenge (Arc-c) \citep{arc-ce}.
+See appendix~\ref{sec:appendix_experiment} for full details and additional experiments. \paragraph{Standard LM benchmarks.} We evaluate on Wikitext perplexity and selected zero-shot common sense reasoning tasks, including of LAMBADA~\citep[LMB.;][]{paperno_lambada_2016} (OpenAI version), PiQA~\citep{bisk2020piqa}, HellaSwag~\citep[Hella.; ][]{zellers2019hellaswag}, WinoGrande~\citep[Wino.;][]{sakaguchi2021winogrande}, ARC-easy (ARC-e) and ARC-challenge (Arc-c) \citep{arc-ce}.
 Table \ref{tab:commonsense_results} shows the results.
 PaTH consistently outperforms RoPE across all tasks, and surpasses FoX on most.
-PaTH-FoX performs comparably with PaTH while achieving the lower perplexity in both WikiText and LAMBADA.
+PaTH-FoX performs comparably with PaTH while achieving the lower perplexity.

 \paragraph{Length extrapolation.} Figure~\ref{fig:length_extrapolation} presents results on three long-context corpora from different domains: PG-19 \cite{Rae2020Compressive} (books), CodeParrot (code), and NarrativeQA \cite{kocisky-etal-2018-narrativeqa}(conversational English).
-Both PaTH-FoX and FoX generalize well up to 64K tokens,\footnote{FoX’s perplexity somehow increases by several points after around 8K tokens, then stabilizes up to 64K; in contrast PaTH-FoX consistently maintains the lowest perplexity level throughout.} with PaTH-FoX consistently achieving lower perplexity.
+Both PaTH-FoX and FoX generalize up to 64K tokens, with PaTH-FoX consistently achieving lower perplexity.
 The improvement is especially pronounced in the code domain, where state tracking---e.g., tracking variable values---is crucial.
 PaTH alone generalizes reasonably well, maintaining stable performance up to 32K tokens, after which perplexity gradually increases (in contrast to RoPE, which fails abruptly beyond 4K).
 These results underscore the benefit of data-dependent position encoding and the critical role of the forgetting mechanism in enabling robust generalization to longer contexts.